Scudder Ancestral Home: Horton Kirby, Kent, England

 &

-Introductory biography for Rev. Henry.
+Biography for Rev. Henry.

 Overview of three generations beginning with common ancestor in England for the three American Scudder lines (T, J & E)